devjoe1991/yourora-native/docs/FEATURES-BUILT.md

 ## 📝 **NOTES**

-- All features are built following the YourOra Design System
+- All features are built following the Miha Design System
 - Progressive streak system is the core differentiator
 - Focus on user experience and smooth interactions
 - Regular testing and iteration on all features